-Properly prepared and implemented non-compete agreements can provide the basis for obtaining an injunction prohibiting an ex-employee from using a business's information against it.
-This remedy provides a business with a powerful remedy to protect its competitive business interests against dishonest ex-employees who would otherwise seek to unfairly compete with their former employers.
+Properly prepared and implemented non-compete agreements can provide the basis for obtaining an injunction prohibiting an ex-employee from competing against his or her former employer.
+This provides a business with a powerful way to prevent its ex-employees from competing against their former employers.

-On the other hand, some employers are overly aggressive and try to use non-compete agreements to unfairly limit competition and prevent their employees from leaving and working for a competing company.
+As with many things, reasonably drafted non-compete agreements may have made sense at one time.
+However, many employers are now overly aggressive and try to use non-compete agreements to unfairly limit competition and prevent their employees, even low-level employees or employees who have had no exposure to a company’s confidential information or trade secrets, from leaving and working for a competing company.

-I have extensive experience representing employers in preparing and enforcing non-compete agreements.
-I also have extensive experience in representing individuals who have been accused of violating a non-compete agreement.
+I have extensive experience reviewing and litigating non-compete agreements for employees and individuals who have been accused of violating a non-compete agreement.

-Please feel free to contact me if you are an employer who needs help preparing or enforcing a non-compete agreement.
-Also, please feel free to contact me if you are an individual who needs help defending against a claim that you have violated a non-compete agreement.
+Please feel free to contact me if you are an individual who needs help defending against a claim that you have violated a non-compete agreement.